NKAmapper/sortere2osm/README.md

 # sortere2osm
 Converts recycling centres and containers from sortere.no to OSM.

+_Update: This data source is no longer available._

 Usage: <code>python sortere2osm.py [input_filename.json] > output_filename.osm</code>.

 If no input file is given, data will be loaded from the sortere.no API.